p2panda/handbook/website/docs/specification/networking/clients-nodes.md

 :::caution Requirement NO1

-entries arriving via the [publish][publishing] and [replication][replication] APIs MUST be validated against BA1
+Entries arriving via the [publish][publishing] and [replication][replication] APIs MUST be validated against BA1

 :::

 :::caution Requirement NO2

-operations arriving via the [publish][publishing] and [replication][replication] APIs MUST be validated against all OP requirements
+Operations arriving via the [publish][publishing] and [replication][replication] APIs MUST be validated against all OP requirements

 :::

 :::caution Requirement NO3

-operations arriving via the [publish][publishing] APIs SHOULD be validated against DO1 - D03
+Operations arriving via the [publish][publishing] APIs SHOULD be validated against DO1 - D03

 :::

 :::info Node Validation Behaviour

-Although NO1 must be fulfilled by a node for all entries arriving via the public APIs, the ablity to perform this validation and the expected behaviour will differ depending on whether the entry arrives via the [publish][publishing] or [replication][replication] APIs.
-In the case of the former, all requirements should be validated against existing entries & operations known to this node, and in the case of a validation failure the entry should be rejected.
-Where entries are arriving via replication, it may not be possible to immediately perform validation, as entries can be arriving asynchronosuly related data required for validation (in `previous`, `schema_id` etc..) may not be present yet.
+Although NO1 and NO2 must be fulfilled by a node for all entries arriving via the public APIs, the ablity to perform this validation and the expected behaviour will differ depending on whether the entry arrives via the [publish][publishing] or [replication][replication] APIs.
+In the case of the former, all requirements should be validated on arrival against existing entries & operations known to this node, and in the case of a validation failure the entry should be rejected.
+Where entries are arriving via replication, it may not be possible to immediately perform validation because required data may not have arrived at the node yet.

 :::